ishayasolo/printf/README.md

 ## Project 'printf'

-A collaborative project from ALX bu Ishaya and Jibola
+A collaborative project from ALX by Ishaya and Jibola